WashingtonYandun/WashingtonYandun/README.md

 - Currently studying software engineering.
 - Improving myself day by day.
-- Learning at least one thing per day is my current goal.
+- Learning at least one thing per day is my current goal and write at least 25 lineas of code everyday.

 ## 👀 I’m interested in:
 Well.
 I love learning and programming.
 But These are some of my personal favorites.